Long-wave transmitter in Sweden – The Grimeton radio station as Unesco World Heritage

-As you know from most of Scandinavia’s museum facilities, the sights are quite lively.
-An adventure playground is currently being created for the little ones, while the older ones can climb some of the 127-meter-high masts.
+As is known from most of Scandinavia’s museum establishments, the sights are pretty much alive.
+An adventure playground is currently being built for the little ones, while the older ones can climb some of the 127-meter-high masts.

-Also culturally there are exhibitions and concerts, traditional Christmas greetings, active support for the UN, a meeting point for radio amateurs and repeated test runs of the transmitter.
+There are also cultural exhibitions and concerts, traditional Christmas greetings, active support for the UN, a meeting point for radio amateurs and repeated test runs of the transmitter.

 How active the Grimeton radio station is, however, ultimately depends on each individual.
-Be it at least visit the café as a parking space user or take a tour as a visitor.
+Be it to at least visit the café as a parking space user or to use a guided tour as a visitor.
 Because unfortunately nothing is free.
-So let’s give the places back a little of what they give us.
+So let’s give back to the places a little of what they give us.